Max Cleland dies; senator and veteran lost limbs in Vietnam

 Sen. Jon Ossoff, the first Democrat to hold the seat since Cleland's defeat, called him "a hero, a patriot, a public servant, and a friend.”

-Cleland also voted to authorize President George W. Bush's plan to go to war in Iraq, but later said he regretted it, becoming a fierce critic of Bush's Iraq policy and likening American involvement to Vietnam.
+As senator, Cleland voted to authorize President George W. Bush's plan to go to war in Iraq, but later said he regretted it, becoming a fierce critic of Bush's Iraq policy and likening American involvement to Vietnam.

-H. Wayne Howell, Cleland’s longtime deputy secretary of state and chief of staff in the Senate, said Cleland voted to authorize the Iraq war only after demanding changes.

-“He probably had more Republican senator friends up there than he had Democrats," Howell said.

-Cleland later served as a director of the Export-Import Bank, and was appointed by President Barack Obama to be secretary of the American Battle Monuments Commission.

-In his memoir, Cleland said that through crises and defeats, “I have learned that it is possible to become strong at the broken places.”
+In the conclusion to his first memoir, Cleland explained that book's title, saying that through crises and defeats, “I have learned that it is possible to become strong at the broken places.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.